oecd/search-poc/README.md

 ## Document preparation

-Probably most time (as is usually the case) was spent converting our existing XML data to JSON that are suitable for the search engine.
+Probably most time (as is usually the case) was spent converting our existing XML data to JSON documents that are suitable for the search engine.

 I have used data from our "Discovery Service" that has basic metadata, like:
 * id, ISBN and DOI (that can be used to go to OECD iLibrary)